 Preheat your oven to 375 degrees F. In a small saucepan melt the 1 TB. ghee.
 Pour the ghee into the bottom of a 9”x 13” baking pan coating the bottom and halfway up the sides.

 In a medium sized saucepan melt the 3 TB. ghee.
-When melted add the 3 TB. arrowroot and whisk until smooth.
+When melted add the shallots and cooked until softened.
+Then add the 3 TB. arrowroot and whisk until smooth.
 Cook for about 1-2 minutes over medium heat.
 Slowly add the cashew milk (approx. ¼-½ cup at a time) whisking to avoid lumps and to create a creamy sauce.
 Add the nutritional yeast, garlic powder, dijon mustard, sea salt, and pepper.
 Continue to cook until it comes to a simmer whisking the entire time.

 Layer the potatoes alternating with the parsnips until the bottom of the pan is covered.
 Sprinkle with half of the sage.
 Repeat the process one more time.
 Pour the cashew milk cream sauce evenly over the potatoes and parsnips.
 Sprinkle the goat cheese crumbles on top.
 Dust the top of the potatoes with paprika.
 Add whole sage leaves on top as a garnish if you desire.
 Cover the pan with foil and bake for 30 minutes.
 Remove the foil and bake until the top is golden another 20-30 minutes.
 Let sit for 20 minutes before serving.